 Our business benefits from free trade agreements, such as the North American Free Trade Agreement ("NAFTA"), and we also rely on various U.S. corporate tax provisions related to international commerce, as we develop, market and sell our products and services globally.
 Efforts to withdraw from or materially modify NAFTA or other international trade agreements, or to change corporate tax policy related to international commerce, could adversely affect our financial condition and results of operations as could the continuing uncertainty regarding whether such actions will be taken.

-Moreover, efforts to implement changes related to export or import regulations (including the imposition of new border taxes or tariffs on foreign imports), economic sanctions or related policies.
+Moreover, efforts to implement changes related to export or import regulations (including the imposition of new border taxes or tariffs on foreign imports), trade barriers, economic sanctions and other related policies could harm our results of operations.
 For example, in March 2018, the current administration imposed a 25% tariff on steel imports and a 10% tariff on aluminum imports and announced additional tariffs on goods imported from China specifically, as well as certain other countries.
+Other tariffs have since been imposed by the United States and more tariffs, including on electronic products, have been announced and could be effected in the coming months.
+Other countries have in turn imposed retaliatory tariffs on goods exported from the United States and both the United States and foreign countries have threatened to alter or leave current trade agreements.
 We do not expect these tariffs to have a significant effect on our raw material costs.
-If retaliatory trade measures taken by China or other countries in response to the tariffs cause the cost of our products to increase, we may be required to raise our prices, which may result in the loss of customers and harm to our reputation and operating performance.
+However, if retaliatory trade measures taken by China or other countries in response to the tariffs cause the cost of our products to increase or disrupt our operations, we may be required to raise our prices, which may result in the loss of customers and harm to our reputation and operating performance.